FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Results}

-Table \ref{tab:results} lists the results for the considered architectures, along with the learning rates used (after basic tuning) and the number of weights.
-Each experiment trial is run three times with different seeds.
-We report average evaluation performance and standard deviation across trials.
+Table \ref{tab:results} lists the results for the considered architectures, along with the learning rates used (after tuning) and the number of weights.
+Each network is trained from scratch three times with different random initialisation and different orderings in the training data.
+We report average and standard deviation of the evaluation performance across the three trials.
+The following results and discussion are based on the particular train/val/eval split used.
 Interestingly, the best overall model across all metrics is VGG-like, despite being less modern and more lightweight than the other architectures.
 This result accords with similar recent findings in music genre recognition \cite{won2020evaluation}.
-The VGG-like model is closely followed by DenseNet-121, which counts with many more weights, and then by the CRNN, which shows the best {\lwlrap}.
+The building blocks of VGG-like are very similar to those of the \textit{CNN14} network in \cite{kong2019panns}, which rivals state-of-the-art results in AudioSet classification \cite{kong2019panns}.
+However, CNN14 is much deeper and heavier (81M weights).
+The VGG-like model is closely followed by DenseNet-121, which has many more weights, and then by the CRNN, which shows the best {\lwlrap}.
+CRNN architectures are also used in some top SED systems, e.g., in recent DCASE Challenge Task 4 editions \cite{turpault2019sound,turpault2020improving}.
 ResNet-18 is found to be the worst performing model.
 Curiously, we also observe that the optimal learning rates tend to be rather low for this architecture.
 We also tried ResNet-34 in preliminary experiments, obtaining similar results (at the expense of many more weights).
-These results contrast with the successful results of \cite{kong2019panns,ford2019deep} for AudioSet classification.
-Factors possibly influencing this different behaviour include the different amount of training data (much larger in AudioSet) as well as the data itself.
-Results in Table \ref{tab:results} suggest that smaller models with basic tuning and audio-informed design choices can outperform much larger off-the-shelf computer vision architectures; however, DenseNet-121 with no tuning provides good performance.
+Our results contrast with the successful results of \cite{kong2019panns,ford2019deep}, which achieved state-of-the-art performance for AudioSet classification using ResNet architectures.
+Factors possibly influencing this different behaviour include the different amount of training data (much larger in AudioSet) or the data itself.
+Results in Table~\ref{tab:results} suggest that, for our scale of data, smaller models with basic tuning and audio-informed design choices can outperform much larger off-the-shelf computer vision architectures; however, DenseNet-121 with no tuning provides good performance.